pandeypooja21/team-105/README.md

  ## project info
+ Code huddle is a platform where a user  can join ,chat and code all together with real time sync and github publish feature.

 The project is created by team n0.
-105 (Asthetic bugs) in srm build 6.0.
+105 (Asthetic bugs) in srm build 6.0. the annual techfest of srm university sonipat,haryana

+# Who created
 Team member : Pooja Panday
               Divya Gaur
               Hrasheekesh kumar singh